alcio313/hydronTwin/README.md

 ## 📶 Key Features

 ### 1. Tabbed Ribbon Toolbar & Interactive HUDs
-* **Tabbed Ribbon Interface**: Reorganizes all controls into a top horizontal ribbon toolbar with tabs: *Simulation*, *Constellation*, *Network & Bitrate*, *ADCS & Sensors*, and *Weather & Stations*.
+* **Tabbed Ribbon Interface**: Reorganizes all controls into a top horizontal ribbon toolbar with tabs: *Simulation*, *Constellation*, *Network*, *ADCS*, and *Weather*.
+The tab bar and ribbon groups keep a fixed height and scroll horizontally when the window is too narrow, so the same layout serves desktop and mobile without a separate mobile UI.
 This clean structure maximizes the screen space for 3D visualizations.
 * **Transparent HUD Floating Windows**: Draggable, resizable, and toggleable overlay windows displaying live telemetry, ground station capacities/connections, all-satellite and ground station bitrates, and system console logs.
 * **Textured 3D Globe**: Renders a sphere representing Earth using `earth.jpg` coordinates, projected dynamically based on Greenwich Sidereal Time (GST) to align with inertial coordinates (ECI to ECEF).
 * **Multi-Layer Constellation Rendering**: Visualizes circular orbits and positions for LEO, MEO, and GEO segments with configurable visual filters.
-* **Camera Controls**: Zoom with the mouse wheel; rotate the globe by clicking and dragging on empty space.
+* **Camera Controls**: Zoom with the mouse wheel or a two-finger pinch (touchscreen and trackpad); rotate the globe by clicking and dragging on empty space.
+A logarithmic zoom slider is also available in the *Network* tab.
 * **Direct Satellite Dragging**: Click and drag any visible satellite directly on the screen to slide *only* the selected satellite along its orbit plane, preserving its nominal altitude and physical velocity.

 ### 2. Network Link Capacity & Routing Simulation
 * **Ground-to-Satellite Links (SGL)**: Simulates atmospheric attenuation on laser links between satellites and ground stations using an exponential atmospheric model and slant-path angles.
 * **Inter-Satellite Links (ISL)**: Simulates laser links between adjacent satellites.
-* **Laser Link Routing Rule**: Enforces that the only active laser links permitted are those pointing directly to the ground (SGL) or those connecting a satellite to a ground-connected satellite relay (meaning at least one of the endpoints in an ISL must have an active SGL connection).
-Additionally, any GEO satellite involved in an ISL link must itself have a direct active connection to a ground station (SGL).
+* **Multi-Hop Relay Routing**: A laser link is active if it reaches the ground — directly (SGL) or by forwarding through a relay.
+Relay satellites (MEO/GEO) can transmit to *other* relay satellites even when they have no direct ground link, as long as the chain eventually reaches a ground station.
+There is no longer a requirement that a GEO (or any relay) hold its own direct SGL to participate.
-* **Dynamic Relay Bottleneck & Handoff**: The capacity of an ISL link is capped by the active SGL ground connection capacity of its relay satellite.
-If the relay's ground connection speed degrades (e.g., due to atmospheric weather degradation at its ground station), the bottleneck triggers a dynamic handoff, allowing satellites to switch to a faster ground-connected relay.
+* **Widest-Path Bottleneck**: Each satellite's usable bitrate to the ground is the *widest path* (the maximum achievable bottleneck) across all possible relay chains.
+Every hop is capped by the relay's maximum capacity and the inter-satellite link capacity, so the bitrate a LEO can push to ground via the network is limited by the weakest link along its chain.
+If a relay's ground link degrades (e.g., atmospheric weather), the widest-path selection naturally routes traffic toward a faster path.
 * **LEO Satellite Laser Terminal Budget**: LEO satellites are restricted to at most 1 active laser connection at any given time (either a single SGL link to ground OR a single ISL link to another satellite).
-* **LEO Connection Path Optimization**: LEO satellites dynamically select the fastest overall path to ground (either direct SGL or via a MEO/GEO relay) by comparing all SGL and ISL capacities in a single unified greedy optimization.
+* **LEO Connection Path Optimization**: LEO satellites select the fastest overall path to ground — direct SGL or through one or more MEO/GEO relays — via a unified greedy optimization over all SGL and ISL capacities.
 If *Relay Only* routing is enabled, LEO satellites bypass direct SGL paths and route exclusively via relays.
 * **LEO Capacity Overrides**: Inter-satellite links involving at least one LEO satellite operate at a dynamically configured, stable capacity (bypassing free-space path loss attenuation) to simulate advanced laser terminals.
 * **Real-Time Telemetry HUD Windows**:
   * **Satellite Telemetry HUD**: Draggable window displaying ECI orbit positions, attitude quaternions, angular velocities, physical properties, and live link geometry (azimuth, elevation, distance) for active connections.